-1. By opening a trading account through us, you warrant that:
+1. By opening a trading account with David James Markets LTD, you warrant that:

 - You are legally capable of entering into binding contracts.